Festive Ham Dinner

 Gene and I travel every chance we get.
 I look forward to retirement, when I will have the time to entertain large groups in our home.
 We are planning to retire somewhere out in the country.

-In the meantime, it is such a pleasure to be a Taste of Home field editor and to be asked to share one of our favorite meals with you.
+In the meantime, it is such a pleasure to be a Taste of Home Community Cook and to be asked to share one of our favorite meals with you.
 From our family to yours, have a blessed and most joyous holiday season!